The Grouch Club

-The Grouch Club is a talk show broadcast on CBS Radio West Coast on Mondays (later Tuesdays) between October 17, 1938 and April 25, 1939, followed on Sundays at 6:30 PM on NBC Red Network April 16, 1939 through January 21, 1940.
-Jack Lescoulie hosted as “grouchmaster”, listening to people who wanted to complain about any problem in their life.
-Among the “grouchies” featured were familiar radio personalities (some also in movies): Jack Albertson, Arthur Q. Bryan (the future voice of Elmer Fudd), Emory Parnell, Ned Sparks, Don Brody, Mary Milford, Phil Kramer and Eric Burtis.
-Beth Wilson was a key singer and the hosts were Neil Reagan and Jim Barry.
-A key producer was a top movie screenwriter Owen Crump.
-Roland Kibbee was among the writers.
-The show was created by Nat Hiken.
+The Grouch Club is a talk show broadcast on CBS Radio West Coast on Mondays (later Tuesdays) between October 17, 1938 and April 25, 1939, then on Sundays at 6:30 p.m. on NBC Red Network April 16, 1939 through January 21, 1940.
+Comedy writer Nat Hiken created the series.
+Host Jack Lescoulie served as “grouchmaster”, listening to people who wanted to complain about any problem in their life.
+Among the “grouchies” featured were familiar radio personalities (some also in movies): Arthur Q. Bryan (the future voice of Elmer Fudd), Jack Albertson, Emory Parnell, Ned Sparks, Don Brodie, Mary Milford, Phil Kramer, and Eric Burtis.
+Beth Wilson was the featured singer and the hosts were Neil Reagan and Jim Barry.
+Screenwriter Owen Crump produced the series and Roland Kibbee was one of the writers.

-Simultaneous to the show was a series of 9- to 10-minute comedy short films also co-written and co-starring on screen, Jack Lescoulie.
-These were produced by Warner Bros. through Vitaphone.
-Arthur Q. Bryan and Nancy Evans often appeared in these, which showcased an unfortunate soul struggling with library book cards, voting trouble, parking problems and other troubles… warranting an entrance in the “Grouch Club”.
+Concurrent with the show was a series of one-reel (10-minute) comedy shorts co-written by and co-starring Jack Lescoulie (billed as Jack Lescoulie, Jr.).
+These were produced in New York by Vitaphone and released by Warner Bros.
+Arthur Q. Bryan and actress Nancy Evans often appeared in these, which showed an unfortunate soul struggling with library red tape, voting difficulties, parking problems, and other troubles, warranting membership in the “Grouch Club”.
+Lloyd French was usually the director.
+The first of the series, The Great Library Misery, won an Academy Award as "Best One-Reel Novelty"; it has been released on the DVD of The Roaring Twenties as a bonus feature.

-Only six films were made in 1938-1939, the first of which eventually made it to DVD as an “extra” with the feature The Roaring Twenties.
-Lloyd French was key director.